Monday, December 8, 2025

 What’s interesting though is how one of the key signs that something is really leaning into the Bond influence structurally is if there is a Q analogue.
 When Batman Begins was being hyped up Nolan was very open about the James Bond influence, and a key factor always pointed out is Lucius Fox as played by Morgan Freeman being Bruce’s Q. Nolan's love of drawing on Bond continued with Inception and Tenet which both have their Q analogues.

 And a thing I’m sure I’m not the first to notice about Q is how his role is essentially to provide Chekhov’s Guns.
-Professor Agasa has been referred to as Detective Conan’s Q, and in several of the movies that is really on the nose, just like Q he introduces some new invention early on which then plays a key role in the climax.
+Professor Agasa has been referred to as Detective Conan’s Q, and it's in several of the movies that is really on the nose, just like Q he introduces some new invention early on which then plays a key role in the climax.

 The wording of Chekhov’s Gun is that because something is seen early on it should be used.
 But no sane person is really going around criticizing every time some innocuous detail from act one doesn’t come up later.
 No it’s considered good writing advice for the opposite angle, anything that plays an important role in the resolution should be set up earlier, that’s how you avoid a Deus Ex Machina accusation.